diagrams/diagrams-doc/doc/manual.rst

 >   # dashingN [0.03,0.03] 0
 >   # lwN 0.01

-For line widths that scale along with a diagram, use `Local`; in this case line widths will be scaled in proportion to the geometeric average of the scaling transformatins applied to the diagram.
+For line widths that scale along with a diagram, use `local`; in this case line widths will be scaled in proportion to the geometeric average of the scaling transformatins applied to the diagram.